tymyrddin/red-hurdles/source/docs/weapons/README.md

 ## What?

 Weaponisation is the second stage of the Cyber Kill Chain model.
-In this stage, the attacker generates and develops their own evil code using deliverable payloads such as word documents, PDFs, etc. The weaponisation stage aims to use the weapon to exploit the target machine and gain initial access.
+Use our own crafted tools to exploit a target.

 ## Why?